lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 # PDAX-Customer-Churn-Prediction-Model-

 The goal of this project is to use machine learning classification algorithms to generate predictions on PDAX’s customer churn.
-Working with PDAX’s actual data, I created three classification models: logistic regression, random forest, and XGboost.
+Working with PDAX’s actual data, I built three classification models: logistic regression, random forest, and XGboost.
 All three models performed well given the data.

 Design